 Most neural tube defects are picked up at the 20-week ultrasound scan, which is one of the standard tests in pregnancy.

 But mild cases of spina bifida can be hard to pick up and might be diagnosed only after birth.
-In these cases, visible signs of the condition help professionals make a diagnosis.
+In these cases, key physical features of the condition help doctors make a diagnosis.

 Neural tube defects can’t be cured.
-But children with neural tube defects can have treatment and therapies to manage their condition and improve their quality of life.
+But children with neural tube defects can have treatment and support, which helps them to manage their conditions and improves their quality of life.

 Treatment depends on the conditions and symptoms children have.